allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 ### Using Artifacts

-Logged Artifacts can be used by other Tasks, whether it's a pre-trained Model or processed data.
+Logged artifacts can be used by other Tasks, whether it's a pre-trained Model or processed data.
-To use an Artifact, first we have to get an instance of the Task that originally created it, then we either download it and get its path, or get the Artifact object directly.
+To use an artifact, first we have to get an instance of the Task that originally created it, then we either download it and get its path, or get the artifact object directly.

 For example, using a previously generated preprocessed data.